The Mass of the Neutrinos

 In (\ref{A}) $D$ represents the usual Dirac operator given in (\ref{6ce7}) and there is the extra term following it.
-Equation (\ref{A}) is valid both for a massive and a massless Dirac particle \cite{bgs}.
+Equation (\ref{A}) is valid approximately for a massive and exactly for a massless Dirac particle \cite{bgs}.
 We can see that, as the Hamiltonian is given by (Cf. Section 1).

 the extra term in (\ref{A}) represents a mass term.
-In other words due to the Snyder-Sidharth-Hamiltonian (\ref{5He3}), the Dirac particle acquires an additional mass.
+In other words due to the Hamiltonian (\ref{5He3}), the Dirac particle acquires an additional mass.
 However what is very interesting is that the extra term is not invariant under parity owing to the presence of $\gamma_5$.
 Indeed as we know from the theory of Dirac matrices \cite{bd}

 Let us now consider the case of a massless Dirac particle.
-We can see that in this case (\ref{A}) represents the neutrino with a mass, there now being no need for the extra constraint (\ref{e9}) required for massless neutrinos.
+We can see that in this case (\ref{A}) can represent the neutrino with a mass, there now being no need for the extra constraint (\ref{e9}) required for massless neutrinos.
 Equation (\ref{A}) automatically gives a parity non conserving particle.
 In other words a massless particle, satisfying the Dirac equation in the usual theory now acquires a mass.